hmosousa/temporal_classifier/docs/logbook.md

 ## 2024-11-16

 The current prompt to generate synthetic data is able to generate text that contains the expected tags and text for the entities.
 Moving the training to this new data.

+## 2025-01-08
+There seems to be some grokking happening in the training process.
+The model achieved a train loss of 0 but validation f1 was improving.